Were you injured in an accident that wasn't your fault?

 You should be eligible to make an injury claim if your injury occurred:

 - someone else was to blame, and;

 - that person owed you a duty of care.

 Are there any other considerations?

 Yes.
 There are several other factors that can affect whether a successful compensation claim will be possible, such as the circumstances of your accident or whether a child was injured.

-We can give you a definitive answer over the phone.
-Speak to an injury solicitor now on 0800 612 7456.
+We can give you a clearer answer over the phone.
+Speak to an injury solicitor now on 0800 376 1001.
 If you prefer, you can check your claim online with our Online Claim Checker:

 The amount of money you could claim for your injury will depend on: